pip-services/pip-services-docs/content/en/conceptual/configuration/component_configuration/_index.md

   Not available
 {{< /tabsection >}}

-However, a component’s configuration is usually stored in the microservice’s configuration file.
-The configure method will receive the parameters for the specific component (in the example below - everything between the component’s descriptor and the next descriptor or end of the file).
+However, a component's configuration is usually stored in the microservice's configuration file.
+The configure method will receive the parameters for the specific component (in the example below - everything between the component's descriptor and the next descriptor or end of the file).
 To get more info on microservice configuration, read our [Component Container](../../containers/process_container) recipe.

 ```yml
 ...